sudheerj/vuejs-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

 3.  ### What are the lifecycle methods of VueJS?
-    Lifecycle hooks are a window into how the library you’re using works behind-the-scenes.
+    Lifecycle hooks are a window into how the library you're using works behind-the-scenes.
 By using these hooks, you will know when your component is created, added to the DOM, updated, or destroyed.
 Let's look at lifecycle diagram before going to each lifecycle hook in detail,